vhestar/Fuel-delivery-system-project/README.md

 Copy and paste the code from the Code main.cpp to the mbed Integrated development environment/simulator Add all the components enumerated in the hardware initialization part of the source code, making sure the pins for each hardware is correct.
 Click run.
+Watch the demonstration.mkv video to see how the program works